Sustainable design: Unsustainable investment

-A problem arises when the limits of a resource are hard to see, so increasing investment in response to diminishing returns may seem profitable as in the Tragedy of the Commons, but may lead to a collapse.
-This problem of increasing investment in diminishing resources has also been studied as a cause of civilization collapse by Joseph Tainter among others.
-This natural error in investment policy contributed to the collapse of both the Roman and Mayan, among others.
+A problem arises when the limits of a resource are hard to see, and increasing investment in the resources in response to diminishing returns may lead to a collapse.
+This problem of increasing investment in diminishing resources has been studied as a cause of civilization collapse by Joseph Tainter among others.
+This natural error in investment policy contributed to the collapse of both the Romans and Mayans, among others.
 Relieving over-stressed resources requires reducing pressure on them, not continually increasing it whether more efficiently or not.

 Negative effects of waste

-Plans for Floriade 2012 in Venlo, the Netherlands: "The Greenest Building in the Netherlands - no external fuel, electricity, water or sewage."
+Plans for Floriade 2012 in Venlo, the Netherlands: "The Greenest Building in the Netherlands – no external fuel, electricity, water or sewage."

 The designer is responsible for choices that place a demand on natural resources, produce waste, and potentially cause irreversible ecosystem damage.

-About 80 million tonnes of waste in total are generated in the U.K. alone, for example, each year.
-And concerning only household waste, between 1991–92 and 2007–08, each person in England generated an average of 1.35 pounds of waste per day.
+Waste generation is one indicator of the environmental burden created by production and consumption.
+In the United Kingdom, for example, total waste generation has been reported at about 80 million tonnes per year.
+Between 1991–92 and 2007–08, each person in England generated an average of 1.35 pounds of household waste per day.

-Experience has now shown that there is no completely safe method of waste disposal.
-All forms of disposal have negative effects on the environment, public innovation, and local economies.
-Landfills have contaminated drinking water.
-Garbage burned in incinerators has poisoned air, soil, and water.
-The majority of water treatment systems change the local ecology.
-Attempts to control or manage wastes after they are produced fail to eliminate environmental impacts.
+Waste disposal methods can create environmental and public-health impacts if they are poorly designed or managed.
+Landfills may contaminate soil or water, incinerators may release pollutants if emissions are not controlled, and wastewater-treatment systems can affect local ecology.
+Sustainable design therefore gives priority to preventing waste before it is generated, rather than relying only on downstream management.

 The toxic components of household products pose serious health risks and aggravate the trash problem.
-In the U.S., about seven pounds in every ton of household garbage contains toxic materials, such as heavy metals like nickel, lead, cadmium, and mercury from batteries, and organic compounds found in pesticides and consumer products, such as air freshener sprays, nail polish, cleaners, and other products.
+In the US, about seven pounds in every ton of household garbage contains toxic materials, such as heavy metals like nickel, lead, cadmium, and mercury from batteries, and organic compounds found in pesticides and consumer products, such as air freshener sprays, nail polish, cleaners, and other products.
 When burned or buried, toxic materials also pose a serious threat to public health and the environment.

-The only way to avoid environmental harm from waste is to prevent its generation.
-Pollution prevention means changing the way activities are conducted and eliminating the source of the problem.
-It does not mean doing without, but doing differently.
-For example, preventing waste pollution from litter caused by disposable beverage containers does not mean doing without beverages; it just means using refillable bottles.
+Waste prevention focuses on changing products, processes and behaviours so that pollution is avoided at source.
+This does not necessarily require doing without a product or service; it may require delivering the same function differently, such as using refillable containers rather than disposable ones.

 Industrial designer Victor Papanek has stated that when we design and plan things to be discarded, we exercise insufficient care in design.